-Digital media strategist Justin Arenstein is an ICFJ Knight Fellow who focuses on transforming Africa’s media landscape through the introduction of new tools and technologies to improve coverage of issues critical to the lives of Africans.
-He is doing this through Code for Africa, the continent's open data and civic technology pioneer.
+As an ICFJ Knight Fellow, digital media strategist Justin Arenstein focused on transforming Africa’s media landscape through the introduction of new tools and technologies to improve coverage of issues critical to the lives of Africans.
+He did this through Code for Africa, the continent's open data and civic technology pioneer.
 Established by Arenstein with support from ICFJ, Code for Africa helps media adopt new forms of storytelling -- from interactive maps to drones -- and better engage audiences in the news.

 Through this initiative, African media are starting to harness data and use digital tools in new ways to better cover issues that affect the health and prosperity of people across the continent.